GetPageSpeed/nginx-extras-docs/docs/lua.md

 # Lua

 Nginx Lua module is a high-level Lua API for Nginx.
-It allows to script Nginx without touching the C code.
-It is bundled with the [OpenResty](https://openresty.org/en/){target=_blank} distribution.
+It allows scripting Nginx without touching the C code.
+Multiple Lua library packages are made available by GetPageSpeed to build ultimate Nginx configurations, powered by Lua.

 {!docs/lua_list.md!}